babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.3D for .NET.md

 **Other:** AMF, PLY (ASCII/Binary)

 ## Save 3D Files As

 **WEB:** HTML

 ## Read 3D Formats

 **DirectX:** X (ASCII/Binary)
 **Siemens:** JT
 **Other:** DXF, ASF, VRML, 3MF

 ## Platform Independence

 Aspose.3D for .NET is written in C# and supports Windows Forms as well as ASP.NET apps.
 Development can be performed on any platform that has .NET environment for both 32-bit and 64-bit applications.
 It supports .NET Frameworks 2.0 till 4.7.2 as well as Client Profile version for .NET Framework 4.0.

 ## Getting Started with Aspose.3D for .NET

 Are you ready to give Aspose.3D for .NET a try?
 Simply execute `Install-Package Aspose.3D` from the Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.3D for .NET and want to upgrade the version, please execute `Update-Package Aspose.3D` to get the latest version.

-## Build a Scene with Primitive 3D Models using C#
+## Build a Scene with Primitive 3D Models using C# Code

 You can execute below code snippet to see how Aspose.3D performs in your environment or check the [GitHub Repository](https://github.com/aspose-3d/Aspose.3D-for-.NET) for other common usage scenarios.

 ```csharp
 // initialize a Scene object
 Scene scene = new Scene();